 One of the most time-consuming tasks of restoring an old motorcycle is finding quality parts at a decent price.
 And it's frustrating when a company advertises the part you need, but doesn't really have it.

-Having no luck finding a U.S. made exhaust, I decided to buy a set of the drag pipes and install them as a temporary measure.
+Having no luck finding any other U.S. made exhaust, I decided to buy a set of 45 drag pipes and install them as a temporary measure.
 I didn't foresee any problems, as a Google search showed several different companies offering them for sale.

 I went to J&P Cycle's website, navigated to the drag pipes and clicked, "Buy Now".
 They were out of stock.
 So I went directly to the manufacturer's website (Paughco).
 The pipes were also out of stock with no expected arrival date.